 When faced with financial hardship it can impact your entire life and be difficult to gain control of your finances.
 Your relationship may suffer; your social life will suffer; and your emotional state can suffer as well.
-There is no denying the importance of money in our society or the stress that it can cause.
 If you feel like your finances are getting out of control, then we can help you gain control of your finances.
-Below are ten ways to get a better grip on your financial situation.
-Keep in mind that if you are faced with extreme debt, with the change of a home foreclosure or with severe emotional stress due to your financial situation, then there are financial resources and experts that can help.
+Below are some ways to get a better grip on your financial situation.

 Keep the Change

 Make it a habit of placing your small change in a jar at the end of the day.
 Keep saving your change until the jar is full.
 A 600 ml coke can filled with two dollar coins will add up to $1000.
 You can use this money for emergencies or as a reward when the jar is filled.

 This doesn’t mean just in the shops.
 It means with everything, especially things like insurance and electrical providers.
 How much are you spending on bills each year?
 You could easily save hundreds by shopping around.
 Yes, it may take an afternoon to make the calls and switch things around but it could be worth it.
 No one wants to pay more than they have to for things like insurance.